EMS Ambulance 21 Apr 2021

 Once you arrive at your destination, we can take care of the onward journey to your home or hospital.
 All of this will happen in full isolation.
 Once we’ve transferred you to your own doctors, we’ll make sure everything is OK before we leave.
 We’ll also stay in touch with you or your family over the next few days to find out how things are going.

 Do you need to know more about COVID-19 repatriation and how it works?
 Perhaps you’re looking into the options for a friend or family member.
 If so, please get in touch with us direct and we’ll be happy to answer your questions.
-Call us now on +44 20 3514 679, send us an email, or drop us a message on WhatsApp.
+You'll find all the details on our Contact page.